Logo der Stadt Erlangen

 Results – Statistics

-How do you get the results?
+How can you access the results?

-Species conservation mapping - Bavarian State Office for the Environment (LfU)
+Species Conservation Mapping - Bavarian State Office for the Environment (LfU)

-Biotope mapping - Data - Bavarian State Office for the Environment (LfU)
+Biotope Mapping – Data – Bavarian State Office for the Environment (LfU)

-FIS-Nature - Bavarian State Office for the Environment (LfU)
+FIS-Natur – Bavarian State Office for the Environment (LfU)

 Department of Nature Conservation and Landscape Planning